Join Bicycle NSW today for insurance, advocacy, support

-Bicycle NSW has long advocated for Oxford Street to be reconfigured with upgraded pedestrian facilities and a protected bicycle path to create a continuous and safe active transport corridor between Bondi Junction and Sydney’s CBD.
-We wrote a detailed submission on the preliminary plans in 2023.
+Bicycle NSW has long advocated for Oxford Street to be reconfigured with upgraded pedestrian facilities and a protected bicycle path to create a continuous and safe active transport corridor between Bondi Junction and Sydney’s CBD

 A missing link

-The Oxford Street East cycleway will fill the missing link between the Bondi Junction and Centennial Park facilities, both recently completed, and the Oxford Street West cycleway, which is currently under construction by City of Sydney.
+The Oxford Street East cycleway will fill the missing link between the existing Bondi Junction and Centennial Park facilities, and the Oxford Street West cycleway, which was constructed by City of Sydney and opened on 25 July 2025.
 This route will pass shops, offices, schools and St. Vincent’s Hospital, everyday destinations for thousands of residents.

 Over 2000 bike riders already use the corridor every day but mix with buses and fast traffic.
 It is a major crash hot spot.
 A separated cycleway will allow riders of all ages and abilities, including school children, to safely use Oxford St.

-Transport Minister Jo Haylen with Bicycle NSW CEO Peter McLean and Head of Advocacy Francis O'Neill at the end of the recently-reinstated College Street cycleway.
+Transport Minister Jo Haylen with Bicycle NSW CEO Peter McLean and Head of Advocacy Francis O'Neill at the end of the recently-reinstated College Street cycleway in 2023.
 City of Sydney is constructing a new separated bicycle path from Hyde Park to Taylor Square.
 The Oxford Street East facility will extend the cycleway to Centennial Park (Source: Jack Begbie)

 Streetscape improvements are desperately needed